HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

   * ProductName
   * Filepath

-* The Simulation engine *doesn't support* the following [level](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Rule-Levels-Comparison-and-Guide#--filename) yet:
+* The Simulation engine *doesn't support* the following [level](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Rule-Levels-Comparison-and-Guide#--filename) yet (they will be added in a future update):

     * FileName